 As an introvert, travelling long-term on the road with endless stays in hostels can be tiring.
 You’re constantly sharing and socialising with strangers, right from the moment you wake up!

 It can help to break up your stays in dorm rooms with private accommodation too.
 It will be a little pricier, but if it helps you to enjoy the whole experience more, it’s worth it.

-From private rooms in hostels, to homestays, airbnbs and hotels, there are lots of options, at reasonable prices, that will provide you with your own room, where you can quietly click the door shut and take some time to recharge.
+From private rooms in hostels to homestays, Airbnb and hotels, there are lots of options, at reasonable prices that will provide you with your own room.
+In private accommodation, you can quietly click the door shut and take some time to recharge.

 2. It’s OK to take time for yourself

 Travelling is a tiring enough experience in itself.
 Let alone being burnt out from putting all your energy and effort into conversations.
 Make sure to recognise when you need some space and don’t feel guilty or ashamed for taking time for yourself.
 Everyone travels differently.
 You don’t need to party every night to prove that you’re having a good time.

 Bonus tip, always try and carry a book in your bag, no matter what.
 It’s great for zoning out whenever a situation calls for it.
 Train rides, tour buses, relaxing out on your bunk bed or even if your transport breaks down and you have an hour to while away.

 If you don’t have a Kindle, or feel it might not be best to flaunt a tablet, go to charity shops/markets and pick up books on the cheap.
 Then you can just leave them on hostel bookshelves or donate them back to a charity to save carrying around a tonne of books in your backpack.

 Take time to map out a schedule for when you first arrive somewhere.
 From downloading offline Google Maps, and getting a local sim card, to making sure you have the right change for a bus fare.